Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 2. Similar Marks or Goods (Likelihood of Confusion)

-Sometimes, however, there are cases that lay in the gray area.
+Sometimes, however, there are cases that lay in the grey area.
 This type of infringement occurs when marks or the goods (or both) are similar enough that they create a likelihood of confusion.
 In this case, the consumer may reasonably mistaken the goods or services as coming from the same source.

 This type of situation could occur if, say, two coffee shops within 10 miles of each other both have a rainbow donut logo and both have the word “funky” in their title.